Quality matters when hiring for a big project. Call a Best Pick now!

 Pop an ice cube or two on those sunken carpet spots and let them slowly melt into the dent.
 After a few hours, go back and fluff up the fibers with the back of a spoon or a gift card or smooth it out with your fingers.

-5. Remove Cement Stains
+5. Clean Driveway Stains

 Cement garage floors and driveways can act as sponges, absorbing the oil or other fluids that may leak from your car’s undercarriage.
 Those oil stains are a cinch to remove.